Secret recording shows GOP’s Nunes saying Rosenstein impeachment would delay Supreme Court pick

 "The Senate would have to drop everything they're doing ... and start with impeachment on Rosenstein.
 And then take the risk of not getting Kavanaugh confirmed," Nunes said.
 "So it's not a matter that any of us like Rosenstein.
 It's a matter of, it's a matter of timing."

-Conservative lawmakers have accused Rosenstein of trying to stymie congressional oversight of special counsel Robert Mueller's investigation of alleged interference in the 2016 presidential campaign.
+Conservative lawmakers have accused Rosenstein of trying to stymie congressional oversight of special counsel Robert Mueller's investigation into alleged Russian interference in the 2016 presidential campaign.

-The audio of the Spokane fundraiser was obtained by the Maddow show from a member of the "Fuse Washington" progressive group who paid the $250 entry fee to attend the dinner.
-The event was a fundraiser for Republican Rep. Cathy McMorris Rodgers.
+The audio of the Spokane fundraiser was obtained by the Maddow show from a member of the "Fuse Washington" progressive group who paid the $250 fee to attend the dinner.
+The event was a fundraiser for Rep. Cathy McMorris Rodgers, R-Wash.
 A spokesperson for her campaign had no comment on the recording and Nunes' office didn't return calls for comment.

 TRMS Exclusive: Devin Nunes at fundraiser audio clip 1Aug.09.201800:34